 In Recovery 101, it is often easiest to start by keeping things simple and predictable.
 Each element that adds complexity or uncertainty to the environment presents an additional challenge to someone with an eating disorder.
 Novel situations, different foods, different food venues, and different companions can all bring anxiety to those in early recovery.
 Any deviation from a routine requires additional skills, so handling each of these should be viewed as a new skill to master.

 We can think about this as a ladder with each rung adding new difficulty.
 At the bottom is generally eating meals at home with support from immediate family.
-The next rungs might include:
+The next rungs might include steps such as:

 - Having friends or relatives over for dinner